5 September 2017

 New Claim for BVD Vaccination

-UK, Milton Keynes, September 5, 2017 – MSD Animal Health (known as Merck Animal Health in the United States and Canada) announces positive changes to the registered product claim for Bovilis® BVD.
+UK, Milton Keynes, September 5, 2017 – MSD Animal Health (a division of Merck & Co., Inc., Kenilworth, NJ, USA.) announces positive changes to the registered product claim for Bovilis® BVD.

 The new claim sees the Bovilis® BVD vaccine for cattle now providing a duration of immunity of 12 months.